Soundings

 The Women’s Center is a teaching facility, which means that we stay up-to-date with the latest therapy research and modalities.
 Weekly supervised trainings keep our therapists informed of the issues that affect our clients.

-Our diverse clinical team is well-versed in culturally-sensitive, best practices in trauma treatment.
+Our diverse clinical team is well-versed in culturally-sensitive, best-practices in trauma treatment.

 Who will be my therapist?

 Soundings therapists are graduate students in counseling and social work.
 Counseling experience is part of their education.
 Similar to the way that medical interns and residents work under the supervision of an attending physician, each therapist-intern works closely with a supervising clinician who has years of practical and teaching expertise.
+This means that you have the benefit of not one — but two —clinicians consulting on your case.

 As openings become available, therapist-interns connect with clients on a first-call, first-appointment basis.
 We do our best to match your schedule and requests.
 The first 3 sessions give you the opportunity to determine whether the two of you are a good match.